mozilla/treeherder/docs/ui/installation.rst

 Running the unit tests
 ======================

 The unit tests for the UI are run with Karma_.
-To do this, if you haven't already done so:
+To do this:

 * Install the Karma wrapper globally by running as root ``npm install -g karma-cli``
 * Install local dependencies by running as root ``npm install`` from the project root